urmanov/test-git/README.md

 # test-git
-Test repo to practice git commands and GitHub features
+Test repo to practice git commands and GitHub features.
+Used only as an educational tool.